padeir0/millipascal/readme.md

 Control flow is `if`, `while`, `return` and `exit`.

-If you notice, omiting the type of an argument makes it default to `i64`.
-The compiler allocates on the stack every type as 8 byte chunks anyway, so it doesn't matter.

 To change the value of a variable, you use `set`.
-You can declare static memory with `memory`:
+You can declare static memory with `data`:

 ```
-memory w 32
+data w 32

 proc main
 begin